vikas-sumfactor/css-learning/README.md

        Property	                    Description

-       direction	                      Specifies the text direction/writing direction
-       text-align	                      Specifies the horizontal alignment of text text-align-last	                  Specifies how to align the last line of a text unicode-bidi	                      Used together with the direction property to set or return whether the text should be overridden to support multiple languages in the same document vertical-align	                  Sets the vertical alignment of an element
+       direction	      -                Specifies the text direction/writing direction text-align	      -                Specifies the horizontal alignment of text text-align-last	  -               Specifies how to align the last line of a text unicode-bidi	      -                Used together with the direction property to set or return whether the text should be overridden to support multiple languages in the same document vertical-align	  -                Sets the vertical alignment of an element

      #  All CSS text-decoration Properties

          Property	                   Description

-         text-decoration	            Sets all the text-decoration properties in one declaration text-decoration-color	        Specifies the color of the text-decoration text-decoration-line	        Specifies the kind of text decoration to be used (underline, overline, etc.) text-decoration-style	        Specifies the style of the text decoration (solid, dotted, etc.) text-decoration-thickness	    Specifies the thickness of the text decoration line
+         text-decoration	     -       Sets all the text-decoration properties in one declaration text-decoration-color	 -       Specifies the color of the text-decoration text-decoration-line	 -       Specifies the kind of text decoration to be used (underline, overline, etc.) text-decoration-style	 -      Specifies the style of the text decoration (solid, dotted, etc.) text-decoration-thickness	-    Specifies the thickness of the text decoration line

+     # The CSS Text Spacing Properties

+         Property	                            Description

+        letter-spacing	        -                 Specifies the space between characters in a text line-height	            -                  Specifies the line height
+        text-indent	            -                  Specifies the indentation of the first line in a text-block white-space	            -                   Specifies how to handle white-space inside an element word-spacing	        -                   Specifies the space between words in a text